-Random noise is one of the major obstacles in analyzing SO data.
-Conventionally, the noise in SO data has been attenuated through simple data processing methods because most of the SO data are obtained with air guns, which generate data with a high S/N ratio.
+- high S/N ratio.
 However, the simple noise attenuation method is not sufficient for data with a low S/N ratio, such as sparker SO data.
 Despite the low S/N problem, the sparker source has advantage of generating a higher-frequency band signal than an air gun source, which can provide information with higher vertical resolution.
-Therefore, we applied machine learning to attenuate the random noise in East Sea sparker SO data, which contains significant random noise.
-The DnCNN architecture was used to construct a neural network, and training data were generated by combining the ground truth and noise extracted from the target seismic data at random amplitude ratios.
-Two different training datasets were generated, and they used either field or synthetic data as a ground truth.
+Therefore, we applied machine learning to attenuate the random noise in East Sea sparker SO data, which contains much-significant random noise.
+The DnCNN architecture was used to construct the a neural network, and training data were generated by combining the ground truth and noise extracted from the target seismic data at random amplitude ratios.
+Two different training datasets were generated, and

+Random noise is one of the major obstacles in analyzing SO data.
+Conventionally, the noise in SO data has been attenuated through simple data processing methods because most of the SO data are obtained with air guns, which generates data with a

+- they used either field or synthetic data as the a ground truth.
 The trained DnCNN models were applied to the test datasets that were generated with the same procedure of generating the training datasets.
 The test results were verified based on the PSNR, SSIM, trace extraction and normalized RMS error.
 The data slope spectrum test using synthetic seismic section was also performed.
-The test results revealed that both trained DnCNN models were able to successfully attenuate random noise and the training data generated using noise-free synthetic data showed better results than the training data generated using high-S/N ratio field data.
+The test results revealed that both trained DnCNN models were able to successfully attenuate random noise and - 460 the training data generated using noise-free synthetic data showed better results than the training data generated using high-S/N ratio field data.
 We applied the trained DnCNN models to the East Sea sparker SO data, which is the target of this study, and the models successfully attenuated random noise.
-The comparison of the denoised seismic sections after applying the two different trained models also showed that the training dataset generated from the noise-free synthetic data was more suitable for sparker SO data noise attenuation than that generated from the high-S/N ratio field data.

-Even though random noise is almost completely attenuated in the seismic section, the proposed method still needs several improvements.
-First, the calculated data slope spectrum indicates that a noise with a slope of $k_x^2$ is not removed completely at wavenumbers above 0.02 cpm.
-Therefore, future studies should include a detailed analysis of the slope spectra of the SO data and establish an improved noise attenuation algorithm suitable for higher wavenumbers.
-Moreover, the data were collected and processed using 2D seismic exploration technology, which cannot efficiently deal with out-of-plane contamination.
+The comparison of the denoised seismic sections after applying the two different trained models also showed that the training dataset generated from the noise-free synthetic data was more suitable for sparker SO data noise attenuation than that generated from the high-S/N ratio field data. - 465 Even though the random noise is almost completely attenuated in the seismic section, the proposed method still needs several improvements.
+The observed random noise is successfully attenuated in the seismic section, but tFirst, the calculated data slope spectrum still-indicates that the section contains noise with a slope of $k_x^2$ is not removed completely at wavenumbers above 0.02 cpm.
+Therefore, future studies should include a detailed analysis of the slope spectra of the East Sea SO data and establish an improved noise attenuation algorithm suitable for higher wavenumbers.
+Moreover, the data were collected and processed - 470 using 2D seismic exploration technology, which cannot efficiently deal with out-of-plane contamination. which can degrade the seismic resolution during the data processing stage because of the limitations of 2D seismic exploration such as out of plane contamination.
 We expect that 3D seismic exploration can improve the resolution of SO data.
+Therefore, to improve the resolution of SO data, it is necessary to acquire data by using 3D seismic exploration.